-Legacy mechanism is defined in clause 5.3.20 in TS 24.501, however, it just specifies actions for the UE when receiving different 5GMM cause in NAS Reject message to mitigate the impact caused by non-integrity protected NAS Reject message.
+Legacy mechanism is defined in clause 5.3.20 in TS 24.501 [21], however, it just specifies actions for the UE when receiving different 5GMM cause in NAS Reject message to mitigate the impact caused by non-integrity protected NAS Reject message.
 But the message could also be forged or tampered, the UE may still do some actions, e.g. delete/store PLMN, delete security context, etc.

-With this solution, all the causes other than "PLMN not allowed" in NAS Reject can be integrity protected, which includes redirection to 4G.
+With this solution, all the causes other than "PLMN not allowed" in NAS Reject can be integrity protected, which includes redirection to LTE.
 Moreover, if new feature is added in NAS Reject message, it could also be covered by this solution.

-For CIoT UE, it is totally new in R16, so backward compatibility is not needed to be considered, feature negotiation is not needed.
+For CIoT UE, backward compatibility is not needed to be considered, feature negotiation is not needed.
 UE and network support this feature in the first release just like ABBA.

 UE Impact: